PIP Assessment report

 Yeah, it's like asking how long as piece of string is, isn't it?
 Just nice to hear from people who have maybe had answers back from PIP recently

 HI and welcome,It's rare for them to go against the report but yes it can happen, although i've been through 4 PIP assessments and they've never gone against the report.If this is a review then there won't be any backdated money, it's from the date the decision is made.
-There's no timescales, it really depends on the backlog in your area but hopefully not too much longer.
+There's no timescales, it really depends on the backlog in your area but hopefully not too much longer.0

 -

-poppy123456 said:HI and welcome,It's rare for them to go against the report but yes it can happen, although i've been through 4 PIP assessments and they've never gone against the report.If this is a review then there won't be any backdated money, it's from the date the decision is made.
+Hi Poppy, I put in for a change of circumstances, is that different from a review?
+I phoned at the end of February initially.
+I dunno why, but I had thought it would be backdated until then.poppy123456 said:HI and welcome,It's rare for them to go against the report but yes it can happen, although i've been through 4 PIP assessments and they've never gone against the report.If this is a review then there won't be any backdated money, it's from the date the decision is made.
 There's no timescales, it really depends on the backlog in your area but hopefully not too much longer.

-Thank you for your reply -
+Thank you for your reply0 -

 Yes, that would be different.
 Providing you had the worsening of condition for at least 3 months then it will be backdated to the date you rang to report the changes.

 Oh good.
 Yeah, my condition had been worse for a fair while tbh but I was hoping it would maybe improve again.
 Once I realised it wasn't improving or going to, I put in the change.
-This has all been documented through my GP, rheumatologist and through a hospital stay so is evidenced thankfully
+This has all been documented through my GP, rheumatologist and through a hospital stay so is evidenced thankfully0

 -